 We have evaluated the applicability of various acyclicity conditions in practice.
 First, we implemented MFA, MSA, JA, and WA checkers, and used them to check acyclicity of a large corpus of Horn ontologies.
 Our goal was to determine whether a substantial portion of these ontologies are acyclic and could thus be used with (suitably extended) materialisation-based reasoners.
 Second, we computed the materialisation of the acyclic Horn ontologies and compared the size of the materialisation with the size of the original ABox.
-The goal of these tests was to see whether materialisationbased reasoning is practically feasible.
+The goal of these tests was to see whether materialisation-based reasoning is practically feasible.

 Tests were performed on the Oxford Super Computer HAL system with 8 2.8GHz processors and 16GB RAM.
 We used a repository of 149 OWL ontologies whose TBox axioms can be transformed into existential rules.
 These ontologies include many of those in the Gardiner corpus (Gardiner, Tsarkov, and Horrocks 2006), the LUBM ontology, and a number of ontologies from the Open Biomedical Ontology (OBO) corpus.
+None of our test ontologies, however, has been obtained from typical conceptual models (i.e., ER or UML diagrams); due to the specific modelling patterns used in conceptual modelling, such ontologies are more likely to be cyclic.
 All test ontologies are available online.